lume/cli/README.md

 - Formats all code in a project with [`prettier`](https://prettier.io).
 - Run a project's tests (any files ending with `.test.ts` in the project's src/ folder).
   - Tests use [Jasmine](https://jasmine.github.io)'s `describe()`/`it()` functions for describing unit tests.
-  - Tests run in Karma with karma-electron, so all tests have access to Node.js, Electron, and Chrome Browser APIs.
+  - Tests run in Karma with karma-chrome-launcher, so all tests have access Chrome Browser APIs.
   - If global scripts were built, it allows for testing those separately to ensure global builds works like with regularly-imported code.
 - Publish a project to NPM.